csmann/swift-style-guide/README.markdown

 ### Unused Code

 Unused (dead) code, including Xcode template code and placeholder comments should be removed.
-An exception is when your tutorial or book instructs the user to use the commented code.

-Aspirational methods not directly associated with the tutorial whose implementation simply calls the super class should also be removed.
-This includes any empty/unused UIApplicationDelegate methods.
+Code that is no longer needed should be deleted and not simply commented out.

 **Not Preferred:**
 ```swift